 Overt or implicit threat of harm intentionally presented by one person to another in order to obtain compliance.
-This could be an investigator telling a prospective participant thay they will lose access to their health services if they do not enroll in the research.

 Having a psychiatric disorder (e.g., psychosis, neurosis, personality or behavior disorder), an organic impairment (e.g., dementia) or a developmental disorder (e.g., mental retardation) that affects cognitive or emotional functions to the extent that capacity for judgment and reasoning is significantly diminished.
 Others, including persons under the influence of or dependent on drugs or alcohol, those suffering from degenerative diseases affecting the brain, terminally ill patients, and persons with severely disabling physical handicaps, may also be compromised in their ability to make decisions in their best interest.

 A group of subjects initially identified as having one or more characteristics in common who are followed over time.
 In social science research, this term may refer to any group of persons who are born at about the same time and share common historical or cultural experiences.